PacktPublishing/Unity-2018-Cookbook-Third-Edition/Chapter16_bonusExternalFiles/README.md

-# unity-cookbook-2018-ch10
+# unity-cookbook-2018-ch16 - BONUS CHAPTER
-Assets and codes for Chapter 10 - Working with External Resource Files and Devices
+Assets and codes for Chapter 16 - Working with External Resource Files and Devices

 The **completed** Unity projects for each example can be found in their own repos as follows: